 4. Red-white-red.
-Wait, isn’t that the flag of Austria?
+Isn’t that the flag of Austria?

-If you are used to tropical weather, it really might be a tat cooler here for you even in the summer, but that does not mean it is just snow and ice!
-In summer months it is anywhere between 20C and 30C in air and in seawater it sometimes reaches up to 20C too.
+If you are used to tropical weather, it really might be cooler here for you, even in the summer, but that does not mean it is just snow and ice!
+In summer months, it is anywhere between 20C and 30C in air and in seawater; it sometimes reaches up to 20C too.
 But that is not the main catch here.
 It is the stunning beauty of those secluded beaches!
 You can encounter it on the practically whole length of the coastline, which is more than 500km long (imagine, a third of our border!).
 Just so you know - in Latvia women and men like using this feature for skinny dipping too.

 6. This country is basically a never-ending forest!